sankitasigdel/Chicago-Crime-Data-Modeling/README.md

 # Chicago-Crime-Data-Modeling

 Used data from https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2/about_data to predict violent and non-violent crime.
+Used Logistic Regression and Decision tree to predict violent and non-violent crime in R.

 Referred to Research Article
 "Predicting and Preventing Crime: A Crime Prediction Model Using San Francisco Crime Data by Classification Techniques"